 If you see these, you'll know your print supplier has a dirty environment.
 This is not acceptable, and should you definitely demand a replacement.

 Incorrect calibration can cause a digital inkjet wide format printer to print banded.
-This means that there are lines throughout your print instead of a solid color, making it look terrible.
+This means that there are lines throughout your print instead of a solid colour, making it look terrible.
 Like this:

 There are many ways to cut stickers and labels, and some are more accurate than others.
 One of the most important things is to ensure the cut is exact around the edge of the sticker.